DainyBernstein/git-project/README.md

-This is my README file/
+This is my README file for learning how to use git and github